cs6006/cs6006.github.io/content/blog/second.md

 ### Lesson 3: how a computer stores a number

 Ms Zdan reported that the students had taken to playing the card game in their free time.
-By the time I arrived for the third lesson, they were absolute pros at zipline-based food-ordering.
+By the time I arrived for the third lesson, they were absolute pros at ordering food by zip line.
 They had figured out that they could use four cards to say sixteen things, and had begun to write down their "codes" on little cheatsheets.

 This was easy money.